scerioli/Global-Preferences-Survey/Article/Appendix.md

 To summarise the average gender difference among the six economic preferences, we performed a principal component analysis (PCA) on the gender coefficients from the linear models.
 The PCA is a dimensionality reduction technique which allows to “reshape” the 6 coefficients into other mixed components that maximise the variance.
 The first component of the PCA has then been used as a summary index of average gender differences in preferences.

-We performed a PCA also on the four datasets used for Gender Equality, to extract a summarised Gender Equality Index.
+We performed a PCA also on the four datasets used for Gender Equality, to extract a summarised Gender Equality Index, as described in-depth in the section "A composed Gender Equality Index and related problematics".

 ### Variable Conditioning

-To separate the effects of the economic development and the gender equality, a conditional analysis was performed (@FW, and @Lovell).
+To separate the effects of the economic development and the gender equality, a conditional analysis was performed (@10.2307/1907330; @Lovell).
 To generalise, if one wants to estimate the correlation of x and y conditioning on z, one needs to perform a double linear regression:

 - First, regressing x on z and extracting the residuals